 - Care of Creation mission team.
 Plans programming for ORUCC about environmental issues and connects with other groups working on these issues.
 Contact Sara Roberts [email protected]

-The pandemic has hurt our rich music program and it is still not safe for the choir to reconvene, but some of the instrumental groups have been able to meet in person, masked or outdoors.
+Our music groups have come back together.
 Music groups are open to new participants and are a place to form friendships while making music together.

 - Bell Choir.
 Bethany Schultz, director